8ta4/say/DONTREADME.md

 ## Voice Activity Detection

-To make the most of your storage space, `say` uses voice activity detection to eliminate silent periods.
+To save on using the transcription API, `say` uses voice activity detection to eliminate silent periods.

 ## Transcription

 The Interim Transcript (IT) is a real-time draft of ongoing speech.

 Eventually, the IT will be transformed into the Final Transcript (FT).

+To avoid contaminating the transcription with errors, `say` can drop low-confidence segments that the transcription system is not sure how to transcribe and only retain the ones with high confidence.

 ## Manual Edit